 Always avoid using your watercraft in areas where weed growth is thick.
-If operating in weeded areas is unavoidable, alternately squeeze the throttle lever and relax your grip on the throttle lever to vary the engine speed.
+If operating in weeded areas is unavoidable, alternately squeeze the throttle lever to the full throttle position and relax your grip on the throttle lever to vary the engine speed.
 Weeds tend to become clogged more when operating at a steady speed and at trolling speed.
 If weeds may have clogged the intake area, clean the jet intake.
-(See page 65 for information on the jet intake.)
+(See page 65 for jet intake cleaning procedures.)